What is The Teilhard de Chardin Project?

 The Time is Right

 The time is right to introduce Pierre Teilhard de Chardin to a new generation – the man, the paleontologist, the visionary French Jesuit priest, whose relentless effort to reframe his beliefs in the light of evolution led to a paradigm shift in the relationship of science and religion.
-He foresaw the evolutionary emergence of the internet, globalization, and today’s transhumanism movement, although he was perhaps overly optimistic in his vision.
-His legacy includes a strong environmental movement, and multiple movements in cosmic spirituality.
+His vision has become manifest today through the emergence of the internet, globalization, and today’s transhumanism movement, although he was perhaps overly optimistic in his hopes.
+His legacy includes a strong environmental movement, an understanding of the Divine that resonates with science, and multiple movements in cosmic spirituality.
 Teilhard de Chardin was cited in Laudato Si! the encyclical of Pope Francis on the environment.

 - A captivating human story (Indiana Jones meets Galileo) about scientific adventure (discovery of Peking Man), religious repression, and a love story, with a seemingly tragic end

 - Engages a socio-political issue that swept this country in 1925 and has never gone away – evolution v. religious belief – which today shows up in politics, science education v.
 Creationism or Intelligent Design, and denial of global warming, among other issues.
 (Teilhard’s religious suppression in France was concurrent with the Scopes trial in U.S.)

 - It has immense post-broadcast potential for interactive web pursuit of science education, the science-religion debate, environmental philosophy, revolution in religion, evolution of consciousness, and transhumanism, among other thematic strands.

 - It has cross-over between the 18-35 demographic and the 35+ demographic, both through its content and its audience promotion.